-To view the Direction issued by the Minister for Canterbury Earthquake Recovery, Government Gazette.
+To view the Direction issued by the Minister for Canterbury Earthquake Recovery, Government Gazette(external link).

-For more information about the recovery plan, visit CERA’s website.
+For more information about the recovery plan, visit CERA’s website(external link).

 Master planning for Lyttelton’s town centre began in May/June 2011.
 Since then the Council has worked with the community to incorporate their ideas and aspirations for Lyttelton’s town centre and beyond into the Master Plan.

 The Lyttelton Master Plan, adopted in June 2012, sets out a community-agreed vision for the Lyttelton township and the critical actions to achieve it. (external link)

 While the Master Plan’s focus is on the town centre and commercial heart of Lyttelton, it also includes Actions related to Norwich Quay, port and inner harbour waterfront access and Naval Point.

 The Minister’s direction states that the Lyttelton Port Recovery Plan may not direct or implement changes to the Lyttelton Master Plan, and requires ECan to give consideration to issues and effects that may occur outside the geographic area of the Recovery Plan.
 The Master Plan will, therefore, help to guide the Port Recovery Plan and ensure that there is an integrated approach with the planning work undertaken for the rebuild and recovery of the town centre.